-In accordance with the Vermont Municipal and Regional Planning and Development Act (hereinafter referred to as The Act) 24 V.S.A., Chapter 117, Subchapter 6, Section 4401, there are hereby established Zoning Bylaws for the Town of Weathersfield, which are set forth in the following text and maps.
+In accordance with 24 V.S.A., § 4401, there are hereby established Zoning Bylaws for the Town of Weathersfield, which are set forth in the following text and maps.

 These Bylaws shall be known as the "Town of Weathersfield Zoning Bylaws" and shall supersede the Town of Weathersfield Zoning Bylaws as amended through March 5, 2002.